KshitijKarnawat/KshitijKarnawat/README.md

 ### [Hello there 👋](https://youtu.be/rEq1Z0bjdwc?t=7)

-- 🔭 Learning Image Processing and Computer Vision
+- Learning Image Processing and Computer Vision
-- 🌱 Electronics and Telecommunications Engineer (Bachelors in Engineering 2021)
+- Electronics and Telecommunications Engineer (Bachelors in Engineering 2021)
+- Pursing Masters in Robotics from University of Maryland (Masters in Engineering 2024)

 ### My Technology Stack